SLICK DESIGN

 Sleeper PCs are custom-built and designed to look like old and vintage computers, but packed with powerful and modern hardware inside.
 This creates a fun and unsuspected contrast between appearance and capability.

 For this project I was tasked by my brother with creating a Sleeper PC for him.
-As sarcificial shell, we have used the body and components of a Hewlett Packard Protocol Analyzer (4957A).
+As sacrificial shell, we have used the body and components of a Hewlett Packard Protocol Analyzer (4957A).

 The following extra requirements had been set for this project: